tlinkowski/UniJ/README.md

 and enjoy the JDK 11 API on JDK 8! (note that when using UniJ's Guava or Eclipse bundles, you must add your own runtime-only dependency on Guava or Eclipse Collections)

-In the future, if you switch to JDK 11, you'll either:
+In the future, if you want to switch to JDK 11, you'll either:

 -   change the dependency to [`pl.tlinkowski.unij.bundle.jdk11`](subprojects/pl.tlinkowski.unij.bundle.jdk11)
 -   or remove UniJ altogether (will be a simple matter of replacing all occurrences of `UniLists` with `List`, etc.)